 Authorization Compliance Rate100% We help practices track and hit these benchmarks using athenahealth’s built-in tools. athenaOne Optimization Tips from RCM Experts.
 Here are some insider tips from our experts:

 Achieving Financial Health in Medical Practices RCM mastery isn’t a dream, it’s a decision.
 At GoHealthcare Practice Solutions, we empower practices to unlock the full potential of athenahealth RCM through expert guidance, customized strategies, and relentless execution.
 We’ve helped clients across the country turn financial chaos into clarity.
 If your practice is ready to elevate performance, reduce denials, and get paid faster, let’s talk.
 Schedule a free consultation or revenue cycle audit today.
 Let our team of athenaOne billing experts show you what’s possible.
 Disclaimer: We are not contracted by, affiliated with, or endorsed by AthenaHealth in any capacity.
 We do not receive compensation, sponsorship, or any form of payment from AthenaHealth.
 All references to AthenaHealth are made for informational purposes only and do not imply any official connection.
-How can I ensure my practice’s coding is accurate and compliant with Medicare and commercial payers?
+How can I ensure my practice’s coding is accurate and compliant with Medicare and commercial payers?6/11/2025 How can I ensure my practice’s coding is accurate and compliant with Medicare and commercial payers?
 Answer: To maintain compliance and accuracy:

 Claims Denials: A Step-by-Step Approach to Resolution Claim denials are one of the most frustrating and costly obstacles in the revenue cycle of any healthcare practice.
 Whether you're managing a small medical office or overseeing billing operations for a large group practice, denied claims can lead to cash flow delays, staff burnout, and lost revenue.
 In 2025, as payers tighten policy enforcement and increase use of automated claim reviews, it’s more important than ever to adopt a disciplined, strategic, and proactive approach to denial resolution.
 This article walks you through a practical, step-by-step framework to understand, respond to, and reduce claim denials effectively.
 Step 1: Understand the Types of Claim Denials There are two primary types of claim denials: 1.
 Hard Denials: Permanent rejections that cannot be resubmitted.
 Examples include billing for non-covered services or missing filing deadlines.
 2. Soft Denials: Temporary denials that can be corrected and resubmitted.
 These often involve coding errors, missing documentation, or lack of prior authorization.
 Step 2: Identify the Root Cause Before you take action, you must know why the claim was denied.
 Denial reason codes (CARC and RARC codes) explain the payer’s rationale.
 Common causes include: - Incorrect patient demographics - Invalid or missing modifiers - CPT/ICD-10 mismatch - Lack of medical necessity - Missing prior authorization - Non-covered services per policy Step 3: Gather Your Documentation To overturn a denial, your appeal must include: - A clear explanation letter (appeal letter) - A copy of the original claim - Clinical documentation supporting medical necessity - Authorization reference numbers if applicable - Relevant medical policy or payer coverage criteria Step 4: Write a Compelling Appeal Your appeal letter should include the following: • Patient name, DOB, date of service, and claim number • Summary of the denial reason • Clinical explanation of why the service was necessary • Documentation highlights • A clear request for reconsideration based on payer policy Use clear and professional language.
 If possible, quote from the payer's own policy to strengthen your case.
 Step 5: Track and Follow Up Each payer has a different appeals window — some allow 30 days, others 90.
 Submit the appeal within the timeframe and track the status every week.
 Use a denial tracker to log: - Date of denial - Date appeal submitted - Documents sent - Contact names - Outcome Step 6: Implement Preventive Measures Once you’ve addressed a denial, prevent it from recurring.
 Root cause analysis helps improve: - Provider documentation training - Coding and modifier use - Pre-authorization workflows - Eligibility verification and intake accuracy - Payer-specific claim rules in your practice management system Real-Life Case Example A pain management practice submitted a claim for a lumbar RFA (CPT 64635).
 It was denied due to 'lack of medical necessity.'
 The denial team reviewed the documentation and found that the provider failed to list the prior diagnostic medial branch block results in the procedure note.
 They gathered the block results from a previous encounter, wrote an appeal citing the Medicare LCD policy that requires ≥50% relief after two blocks, and resubmitted the claim.
 The payer reversed the denial and paid the full amount.
 Industry Denial Statistics in 2025: Average denial rate for physician practices: 10–15% - Top denial reasons: Prior authorization, coding errors, eligibility, non-covered services - 80% of denied claims are recoverable — if appealed timely and accurately - Practices lose 3–5% of total revenue annually due to preventable denials References and Additional Reading: Centers for Medicare & Medicaid Services (CMS) – Medicare Claims Processing Manual • American Medical Association – CPT® 2025 Professional Edition • Medical Group Management Association (MGMA) – Benchmarking Reports • Healthcare Financial Management Association (HFMA) – Revenue Cycle Best Practices • AAPC Knowledge Center – Appeals and Denials Management Why do insurance companies frequently deny pain management and orthopedic claims?
 Answer: Common reasons for denials include: